Privacy Policy

 Clawvisor interacts with third-party services only when you configure it to, whether on the cloud service or a self-hosted instance:

-• Cloud service: The cloud service uses Anthropic Claude Haiku 4.5 (or newer) and Claude Sonnet 4.6 (or newer), hosted on Google Cloud Vertex AI.
-These models run within Clawvisor's own Google Cloud infrastructure — no user data is transmitted to any third-party model provider, and no user data is used for model training.
+- Cloud service: The cloud service uses Anthropic Claude Haiku 4.5 (or newer), Claude Sonnet 4.6 (or newer), and Google Gemini 2.5 Flash-Lite (or newer), hosted on Google Cloud Vertex AI within Clawvisor's own GCP project.
+Google processes this data as a sub-processor under its Cloud Data Processing Addendum.
+No user data is sent to Anthropic or any other model provider directly, and no user data is used for model training.

 7. Data Retention

 Cloud service: Your data is retained while your account is active.
-You may request deletion of your account and all associated data at any time by contacting support@clawvisor.com.
+Upon account deletion, all associated data — including credentials, audit logs, agent configurations, and account information — is permanently purged within thirty (30) days, except where retention is required by applicable law.
+You may request deletion at any time by contacting support@clawvisor.com.

 Self-hosted: You control data retention entirely.
 Expired sessions, pending approvals, and chain context facts are cleaned up automatically by background processes within your instance.